-Used by console (or command-line) applications on Windows, OS X, and Linux.
+Used by console (or command-line) applications on Windows, macOS, and Linux.

 A console application differs from a desktop application in that it contains no graphical user interface and works only from the command line.
-In Mac OS X, a console application runs within the Terminal application; on Windows, it runs from the command line prompt, and on Linux it runs from the command line or a Terminal window.
+In macOS, a console application runs within the Terminal application; on Windows, it runs from the command line prompt, and on Linux it runs from the command line or a Terminal window.

 To create a console application, choose File → New Project and choose Console Application from the New Project dialog box.
 This will create a new project without items for the default window and menubar.
 The Project Editor will only have the App class, which is subclassed from ConsoleApplication instead of Application or WebApplication.